 Aside from my X skills in this role, I have also demonstrated excellent X abilities and proficiency with X. The team can count on me for X.

 Given the added value I have brought the company, I think it is fair to request a bump in pay.
-Based on the research in the Robert Half Canada Salary Guide, I’ve found that the midpoint salary (or median national salary) for this position is $X for my experience level.
+Based on the research in the Canada Salary Guide from Robert Half, I’ve found that the midpoint salary (or median national salary) for this position is $X for my experience level.
 Considering regional variances, an X percent raise would put my compensation closer to those salary benchmarks.

 Thank you for your consideration.
 I would be happy to meet with you to discuss my request and the company's needs.
 Please let me know if you are available for a short meeting.